Turkish Navy to continue protecting Oruç Reis vessel in Eastern Mediterranean

 Earlier in the day, Erdoğan and European Council President Charles Michel discussed recent developments in the Eastern Mediterranean, the Communications Directorate announced.

-Stressing that he favors a solution in the Eastern Mediterranean that will protect the rights of all countries and benefit everyone, Erdoğan reiterated his commitment to defend Turkey’s rights against attempts to disregard them.
+Stressing that he favored a solution in the Eastern Mediterranean that would protect the rights of all countries to mutual benefit, Erdoğan reiterated his commitment to defend Turkey’s rights against attempts to disregard them.

 The conversation came ahead of Friday's extraordinary European Union Foreign Affairs Council meeting to address recent Turkish-Greek tensions in the Eastern Mediterranean.